Unlock free GenAI with IrisGPT—trained on your data!

 The first thing we did was to define the ideal setup and our requirements.
 We wanted modular components for data preparation, processing, training, evaluation, and serving new data.

-Findings to build an AI Pipeline
+Findings to build Cloud AI Platform Pipelines

 Google AI Platform